lydex-dev/lydex-dev.github.io/README.md

 > [!NOTE]
 > Now in early development

 There is full source code of my website.
-Written in classic HTML5/CSS3.
+Written in classic HTML5/CSS3 and JavaScript.

 © 2025, Lydex